PyCreatine/Fragaria-x-ananassa-RNA-seq/README.md

 High resolution images obtained from AgriGO for gene set enrichment of differentially expresed genes.
 Genes from each set with their GO ID can be obtained from the `DEG annotated` folder

-Image name codes follow the pattern

-`Condition1Condition2 + tissue + geneset`
+Image name codes follow the pattern: `Condition1Condition2 + tissue + geneset`

 `Condition1Condition2` refers to which 2 conditions where being contrasted while doing the differential expression analysis (ie: WG means the stages that were being compared were White vs Green)